dryptm/rentit_backend/README.md

 Follow the commands written below-\
 `npm i`\
 `node app.js`\
-When the whole thing is done, open https://loacalhost:3000 in the browser.
+When the whole process is done, open https://loacalhost:3000 in the browser.